SoChigusa/Application-2019/README.md

 * ~~Jobs listed in JREC-IN are checked (2019/10/15).~~  No more checking after getting JSPS PD
 * Jobs listed in [inspire](https://labs.inspirehep.net/jobs?field_of_interest=hep-ph&rank=POSTDOC&page=1) are checked (2019/12/8).

+## Results of offers

+### 12/24

+First offer from DESY.
+I have replied to the e-mail and submitted a rumor to the Rumor Mill.

+### 12/25

+Second e-mail of a possible offer of the University of Chicago and Argonne National Laboratory joint position.

 ## Schedule and notes ##

 ### May-June